 Chancellor Juan Sánchez Muñoz stood at a podium framed by blue and gold balloons and smiled at the throng of students who had come for the Scholars Bridge Crossing.

 “Finally, we’re here together,” he said.
 “Finally!”

-It was a happy acknowledgment of the extraordinary journey taken by not just by the students gathered on the greensward next to the ACS building, but by the full campus community.
+It was a happy acknowledgment of the extraordinary journey taken by not just by the students gathered on the greensward next to the SRE building, but by the full campus community.
 With a healthy combination of fanfare and care, one of UC Merced’s earliest traditions was back after a one-year absence because of the coronavirus pandemic.